HHRezoning/HHRezoning.github.io/_posts/2022-09-05-sept-12-zoning-meeting.md

   - Hidden Hills
 ---

-**September 12th at 6 p.m. at Collegedale City Hall** is when the next zoning meeting for the Hidden Hills rezoning and planned use devlopment is scheduled for.
+**September 12th at 6 p.m. at Collegedale City Hall** is when the next zoning meeting for the Hidden Hills rezoning and planned use development is scheduled for.

 <!--more-->